Below you can see the responses to some of the most frequently asked questions.

 2. What will happen to the Monday Market if you redevelop the Cattle Market?

-- We are currently considering options for transforming the Monday Market, which currently takes place at the Cattle Market, into an open-air market in a nearby location, for example on Old London Road.
+- We are still in the early stages of considering options for transforming the Monday Market, which currently takes place at the Cattle Market, into an open-air street market in a nearby location.

-- We will be engaging with market traders and the wider community about the future of the Monday Market.
+- We will continue to engage with market traders and the wider community about the future of the Monday Market as the plans develop.

 3. Are you planning to invest in Fairfield Bus Station as part of the proposals?